BLCM/BLCMods/Borderlands 2 mods/55tumbl/Skill Scaling Patch/README.md

 # Overview

 The Skill Scaling Patch fixes a number of bugs (or inconsistencies) about the way skills scale with level, and across playthroughs.
-It is not meant to modify the balance of the game in a way that I would personnal.
+It is not meant to "fix" the balance of the game according to my personnal preferences, but it does improve some aspects.
+The skills that are the most affected are Ruin (Maya), Light the Fuse (Krieg), Deathtrap and all its damage abilities (Gaige), the Sabre Turret and all its damage abilities (Axton).
-The

 # Compatibility